The Complexities of Purposeful Self-Leadership (Purposeful Leadership – Part 5)

 Then I travelled to Vietnam where I conduct the same session for another 60 souls from Fashion Garments a company of the Hirdramani Group in Sri Lanka.
 The impact created was the same and I go to Vietnam again to do the final 2 days of the training on the 11 & 12 of May 2013.

 After having helped unlock potential of so many souls in the first half of the month, the second half was about me going back to school.
-Yes I was a participant with 15 other senior executives from the health care industry who took part in a 2 week long intensive leadership development session held by the Samson Global Leadership Academy of the Cleveland Clinic in Cleveland, Ohio, USA.
+Yes I was a participant with 15 other senior executives from the health care industry who took part in a 2 week long intensive leadership development session for health care CEO’s held by the Samson Global Leadership Academy of the Cleveland Clinic in Cleveland, Ohio, USA.

 Continue reading “The teacher will arrive when the student is ready”